jj230/jj230/holiday-hack-challenge-2023/faster-lock-combination.md

+# Faster Lock Combination

+### Tools/Skills

+Designing & documenting a repeatable solution to a problem; How to crack a rotary lock in the real world.

 ---
-description: >-
-  Tools/Skills: Designing & documenting a repeatable solution to a problem; How to crack a rotary lock in the real world
----

-# Faster Lock Combination

 ## SYNOPSIS